daimlertruck/dt-ui/CONTRIBUTING.md

 ### 3.1.
 Name Convention

 Pull Requests (PRs) should be opened with the following title structure `{ticket}: {description}`, for example: `DTUI-XXX: PR description`.
-Besides that, the project already includes a PR template (see it under the folder `.github`) that should be correcly filled in.
+The project already includes a PR template (see it under the folder `.github`) that should be correcly filled in.

 ### 3.2.
 Preview Link